About the Campus

 An Irvine University with Programs in Marital and Family Therapy

 Irvine, California lies in the heart of beautiful Orange County.
 This scenic community boasts incredible weather, food, and nightlife, and provides students with access to its extensive beaches, parks, and mountains.
-Irvine locals enjoy a warm Mediterranean climate with easy access to 42 miles of year-round beaches and harbors.
+Irvine enjoys a warm Mediterranean climate with easy access to 42 miles of year-round beaches and harbors.
 Extensive acreage devoted to parks for hiking, cycling, kayaking, and other outdoor recreation all contribute to the allure of Orange County.
-This recreational mecca is ideally located between San Diego and Los Angeles and is only a 20 min drive away from Disneyland.
+This recreational mecca is ideally located between San Diego and Los Angeles and is only a 20 minute drive away from Disneyland.

-Irvine – Orange County Campus Graduate Programs
+Irvine, Orange County Campus Graduate Programs

-PsyD in Marital and Family Therapy - A COAMFTE-accredited doctoral program that, from the ground up, focuses on the various factors that impact both individuals and families.
-It prepares graduates to holistically and effectively treat their clients and make an impact on the societal constructs which bind us all together.
+This COAMFTE-accredited doctoral graduate program focuses on the various factors that impact both individuals and families.
+It prepares graduate students to holistically and effectively treat their clients and make an impact on the societal constructs which bind us all together.

-A third wave feminist from Iran, she focuses her research on multiculturalism, social justice, third wave feminism, and premarital and marital relationships.
+A third-wave feminist from Iran, she focuses her research on multiculturalism, social justice, third-wave feminism, and premarital and marital relationships.

 The vast brunt of her personal research focuses on trauma and its impact on families and relationships, as well as its impact on the psychologists who treat trauma victims.
 In her clinical work, she specializes in treating various forms of trauma, including sexual, childhood abuse, and PTSD in first responders.

 As an academic and psychologist, her emphasis has been on immigration and acculturation, parenting, bicultural identity, and cultural immersion programs.
-Her research work has been published in multiple academic publications, and she has received several honors, including the ‘Excellence in Doctoral Studies” award from Purdue’s Department of Child Development and Family Studies.
+Her research work has been published in multiple academic publications, and she has received several honors, including the Excellence in Doctoral Studies award from Purdue’s Department of Child Development and Family Studies.